top of page

 hands turning fabric pad right side out

-poke out seams and corners
+Poke out seams and corners

 Use a blunt stick or turning tool to push out all corners and curves fully.